espressif/esp-at/docs/en/AT_Command_Set/index.rst

        - No valid private key found in custom partition
      * - NO CA FOUND
        - No valid CA certificate found in custom partition
+     * - +TIME_UPDATED
+       - The system time has been updated.
+Only after sending the :ref:`AT+CIPSNTPCFG <cmd-SNTPCFG>` command or power on will this message be outputted if the module fetches a new time from the SNTP server.
      * - +MQTTCONNECTED
        - MQTT connected to the broker
      * - +MQTTDISCONNECTED